iorsh/fontforge/doc/sphinx/ui/misc/xres.rst

    An integer specifying the time between repeats in milliseconds.

-.. object:: Gdraw.GListMark.Width
+.. object:: Gdraw.GDListMark.Width

    An integer (points)

    Specifies the width for the little mark at the end of comboboxes and drop lists.

-.. object:: Gdraw.GListMark.Image
+.. object:: Gdraw.GDListMark.Image

    A filename of an image file

-   Will be used instead of GListMark.Box if present.
+   Will be used instead of GDListMark.Box if present.
 This is either a fully qualified pathname, or the filename of an image in the pixmap directory.

-.. object:: Gdraw.GListMark.DisabledImage
+.. object:: Gdraw.GDListMark.DisabledImage

    A filename of an image file

-   Will be used instead of GListMark.Box for disabled (non-clickable) instances, if present.
+   Will be used instead of GDListMark.Box for disabled (non-clickable) instances, if present.
 This is either a fully qualified pathname, or the filename of an image in the pixmap directory.